Solo-Syntax-Labs/srtraders/SETUP_GUIDE.md

 # Environment Variables Setup Guide

-This guide will walk you through obtaining all the required environment variables for the Invoice Management System.
+This guide will walk you through obtaining all the required environment variables for the SRTraders platform.

 ## 📋 Required Environment Variables